 There is research out there linking high exposure to borax and boric acid with infertility, decreased sperm count, and endocrine disruption in animals.
-I refer to and advocate for the Environmental Working Group and they don’t rate borax very well.
+I refer to, and advocate for, the Environmental Working Group and they don’t rate borax very well.
 Because this research mostly links borax and boric acid (and they’re different), it’s difficult to draw a proper conclusion.
 When borax itself was found to cause issues, it seems that high doses were administered intravenously to animals.

-All chemicals, and natural ingredients alike can be made toxic, depending on the levels of exposure.
+All chemicals, and natural ingredients alike, can be made toxic, depending on the levels of exposure.
 Just because an ingredient is natural, it doesn’t automatically mean it is safe.
 Salt, cinnamon and even water can affect humans at high enough doses.

-The good news is, if you decide to avoid borax, it can be left out of the washing powder and dishwasher tablets – no need to replace it with anything.
+The good news is, if you decide to avoid borax, it can be left out of the Washing Powder and Dishwasher Tablets – no need to replace it with anything.
 In fact, the dishwasher tablets set better without borax!

 Based on my research and in my opinion, I believe borax is safe when used in wash-off type DIY recipes like washing powder and mould paste.
 Just don’t sprinkle it on your pancakes or use it as an ingredient in your face-mask or skin cream!
 Exercise common sense.